bcaffo/LittleInferenceBook/manuscript/13_bootstrapping.md

 68.43 68.81
 ~~~

-We also always want to plot a histrogram or density estimate of our simulated statistic.
+We also always want to plot a histogram or density estimate of our simulated statistic.

 {lang=r,line-numbers=off}
 ~~~